 How to improve your body's natural defences

-While there is no simple way of improving your immune system overnight, there are a few measures you can take to better prepare yourself for the coming cold and flu season.
+While there is no simple way of improving your immune system, there are a few measures you can take to better prepare yourself for cold and flu season.

 1. Increase your quality and quantity of sleep